What Is a Parallel Shift in the Yield Curve?

 What Happens During a Parallel Shift in the Yield Curve

 A so-called parallel shift in the yield curve happens when the interest rates on all fixed-income maturities—short-term, intermediate, and long-term—increase or decrease by the same number of basis points.
 For example, if 1-year, 5-year, 8-year, 10-year, 15-year, 20-year, and 30-year bonds all increased by 1.50 percent, or 150 basis points, over their previous level, this would be a parallel shift in the yield curve because the curve itself didn't change; rather, all data points on it moved to the right of the graph while maintaining its prior slope and shape.
 When the yield curve is upward sloping, which is the majority of the time, parallel shifts are the most common.

 Why Yield Curve Risk Matters

 Yield-curve risk, more commonly known as interest-rate risk, is the danger that shifts in the yield curve can cause bond prices to fluctuate substantially.
 It can mean huge losses, or years spent in underwater positions, if not carefully managed.
 The latter can be fine in certain situations, such as an insurance company engaged in a technique known as asset/liability matching where bond maturities are arranged to line up with the timing of expected outflows.
 For others, it can spell disaster.
 This is especially true for hedge funds, exchange-traded funds, or private accounts that use leverage to juice fixed-income returns.

-How to Protect Against a Significant and Sudden Parallel Shift in the Yield Curve
+Protecting Against a Significant Parallel Shift in the Yield Curve